ivan-paleo/imaging-reports/README.md

 ## Side bar
 **Enter your name and select the instrument you used from the list.**
 Start again at the tab "General" if you switch to another instrument.

+Click on the GitHub button to access the repository with the source code.

 ><p align="center">
 >    <img src="screenshots/app_sidebar.png"><br>